-- Developing and maintaining a strong and constructive set of relationships with politicians, policymakers, practitioners, journalists, academics, civil society organisations and funders. - Contributing to IPPR's media profile, for example by writing op-eds and blog and/or taking part in TV and radio interviews.
+- Develop and maintain a number of select relationships with politicians, policymakers, practitioners, journalists, academics, civil society organisations and funders.
+This might include liaising with international stakeholders. - Contribute to IPPR's media profile, for example by writing op-eds and blogs and/or taking part in TV and radio interviews.